Or, Five Stupidly Easy Ways To Save The Planet

 Honestly, I had no idea straws were that much of a problem until about two years ago.
 Apparently, 500 million straws are given out daily in the USA, all of which end up in the bin, nearly all of which end up in the sea, where most of them are mistakenly eaten by sea animals who mostly die.
 Tortoises, dolphins, even jellyfish have been dead due to swallowing straws.
 Some large animals (i.e. whales/sharks) can survive eating plastic but as we know, plastic doesn’t break down, and so instead they have painful internal issues instead.

 Alternatives to plastic straws can include whimsical paper straws if you’re a washi tape kinda person, or stainless steel and copper-plated varieties for the Pinterest set.
 I have a set of 5 metal straws which originally I thought I’d use all the time, until I realised that actually, 99% of the time I DON’T EVEN NEED A STRAW because I am a GROWN WOMAN with functioning teeth and mouth muscles who can grip drinking receptacles and use them in such a way that the straw is just totally fucking redundant.
-SO TELL ME WHY DO WE HAVE THEM AT ALL #smh.

 Throw Stuff Away Properly (And Get A Composter)